saltysoup/cost-optimization-multi/README.md

 }
 ```
 **Remember**, the above IAM role has to be created for the administrator account as well as the EC2 worker assumes into itself as well.

+## Instructions

+Once the IAM roles has been configured in each AWS Accounts, launch a new CloudFormation stack in the administrator account using the cost-optimization-ec2-right-sizing.json template in this repo.

+In the launch parameters, input the AWS accounts and the name of the AWS Role that was configured in prerequisites.

+The stack will take about 20min to finish (more for larger number of AWS accounts), with the results stored in the S3Bucket in the Resources tab.

 ## Python source code